microsoft/Azure-Percept-Reference-Solutions/percept-dk-ava-samples/README.md

 ![device](docs/images/device.png)

-## Generate Manifest and deploy to Percept Devkit
+## Generate Manifest and deploy Eye module and AVA module to Percept Devkit
 1. Click deploy folder > edge folder > envtemplate
 2. Rename file **envtemplate** to **.env**
 3. Fill in the subscription id, resource group, and AVA provision token that you noted down in the previous section